-- 16.1 With the exception of meetings held for a specific statutory purpose, a chairman may require the Chief Executive to put on the agenda for any meeting, any matter which falls within the terms of reference of his/her committee or sub-committee. - 16.2 Subject to the agreement of the chairman, any member of a committee or sub-committee, may ask the Chief Executive to place an item on the agenda for the next available meeting of the committee or sub-committee.
+- 16.1 With the exception of meetings held for a specific statutory purpose, a chair may require the Chief Executive to put on the agenda for any meeting, any matter which falls within the terms of reference of his/her committee or subcommittee. - 16.2 Subject to the agreement of the chair, any member of a committee or subcommittee, may ask the Chief Executive to place an item on the agenda for the next available meeting of the committee or sub-committee.